alexvoss/mkdocs-material-fork/docs/insiders/access-management.md

 # Access management

-Access management to the private Material for MkDocs Insiders repository is partially automated.
-If you're wondering how to gain access or share it with a team, you'll find everything you need to know on this page.
+The Material for MkDocs Insiders repository is a private repository hosted on GitHub, access is therefore managed through GitHub itself.
+If you're wondering how access is managed and how sharing your access with your team works, you'll find everything you need to know on this page.

 ## How to get access

+As the private Material for MkDocs Insiders repository is hosted on GitHub, you require a GitHub account to become a sponsor and to gain access.
 After sponsoring us on one of our [sponsoring tiers] starting at $15/monthly, we prioritize providing you with immediate access to the private Material for MkDocs Insiders repository.
+The process of gaining access is partially automated.
 Depending on the type of account you've used to become a sponsor, we might need more information from you before we can grant access.

   [sponsoring tiers]: sponsoring-tiers.md

 ### Individuals